By Erin Gloeckner

 - Other (please explain below):

 Name: ___________________________________ Date: ________

 To guide their analysis of disclosed conflicts, board members collaborated to complete a simple worksheet (below) to stimulate candid dialogue and careful decision-making:

 |Board Member||No Conflicts to Report (Checkbox)||Potential Conflicts to Report (Summarize each Conflict)||Does a Conflict Exist?||Proposed Action|

 Leverage these tested resources to engage your board in a candid conversation of potential conflicts of interest.
 Effectively manage COIs to uphold the Duty of Loyalty, preserve public trust, and keep charity uncompromised.

-Erin Gloeckner is Director of Consulting Services at the Nonprofit Risk Management Center.
-She welcomes your questions about conflicts of interest at Erin@nonprofitrisk.org or 703.777.3504.
+Erin Gloeckner is the former Director of Consulting Services at the Nonprofit Risk Management Center.
+NRMC welcomes your questions about conflicts of interest at email@example.com or 703.777.3504.